sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/visualization-processors.rst

 Visualization Processors
 ==============

-There are several Nodes/Processors in Fire that produce rich visualizations.
+There are several nodes/processors in Fire that produce rich visualizations.

-These Processors can be added to any workflow and are applied to the data.
+These processors can be added to any workflow and are applied to the data.

 Visualization Processors include: